Blockchain with proof of quantum work: Experimental Implementation Details

 \subsection{Mining Acceleration for Blockchain Analysis}

-Each mining event requires $O(2^{\mathcal{N}_{\rm zeros}})$ experiments.
-For purposes of blockchain structural analysis we show methods whereby only $O(1)$ experiments are required per mining event.
-This allows us to present, with practical compute resources, results on stability for large $\mathcal{N}_{\rm zeros}$, limited primarily by the number of validation experiments rather than mining.
+Each mining event requires $O(2^{\mathcal{N}_{\rm zeros}})$ nonce attempts (quantum computations).
+For purposes of blockchain structural analysis we show methods whereby only $O(1)$ nonces are required per mining event.
+This allows us to present, with practical compute resources, results on stability for large $\mathcal{N}_{\rm zeros}$, limited primarily by the number of validating computations rather than the exponentially growing mining timescale.

 A valid mining event occurs when the QPU produces witnesses that (a) after thresholding contain $\mathcal{N}_{\rm zeros}$ zeros (with the +/-1 Chainwork definition) or (b) satisfy the confidence-based Chainwork criteria.